signs and symptoms

 warning signs for suicide

-If you are worried a friend may be thinking about suicide, immediate action is critical.
-See the Warning Signs for Suicide.
+If you’re worried a friend or family member is thinking about suicide, immediate action is critical.
+See the Warning Signs for Suicide or the Crisis Information: Get Help Now page.